About the Journal

 1. Focus and scope

 The Research, Society and Development journal (whose abbreviated title is Res., Soc.
 Dev.) is a multidisciplinary scientific publication focused on promoting the social, scientific and technological development through the publication of the findings that have occurred in different areas.
 This is a monthly journal, which publishes various types of manuscript, such as scientific articles, reviews and case teaching in diversified areas of knowledge.
-The journal receives many contributions from researchers in the area of Teaching, which allows to evaluate and publish also educational objects.
+The journal receives many contributions in Portuguese, or English or Spanish or other language (on request) from researchers in the area of Teaching, which allows to evaluate and publish also educational objects.